grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 The following headings describe what each element does and provides guidelines for its content.

-### `aliases`
+### Aliases

-Use to create redirects from the previous URL to the new URL when a page changes or moves.
+Use `aliases` to create redirects from the previous URL to the new URL when a page changes or moves.
 As a best practice, when you rename or move files, you should create an alias with a reference to the previous URL path to create a redirect from the old URL to the new URL.
 In some cases, for example when you have deleted content or split a file into multiple topics, it may not be possible to create an alias for the moved content.